openebs/openebs/contribute/design/proposal-volume-snapshots-clone.md

   * Commit the validated schema changes and the upgrade sql (data migration) scripts on to the original database
   * Delete the cloned volume and the snapshot that was used to run the tests.

-## Usecases (Non-Goals)
+## Use-cases (Non-Goals)
-- User wishes to setup a process to protect the data stored on openebs volumes against system (kubernetes nodes or openebs storage) failures.
+- User wishes to setup a process to protect the data stored on openebs volumes against system (Kubernetes nodes or openebs storage) failures.
   Possible solution:
   * Snapshot the OpenEBS Volumes at regular intervals like daily or weekly.
-Transfer the data from the snapshot to a remote location - external from the current system (kubernetes nodes and storage).
+Transfer the data from the snapshot to a remote location - external from the current system (Kubernetes nodes and storage).
 The remote locations could be an S3 store or another OpenEBS Volume in a different location.
   * In the event of an system failure, restore the data from the backup location - s3 or remote openebs volume.

 Note:
-- User could setup scheduled snasphots for a given volume as follows:
+- User could setup scheduled snapshots for a given volume as follows:
   * The functionality of create/delete snapshot could be provided in a container (say snap-manager).
   * The snap-manager can take as parameters - PV/PVC, Snapshot Name pattern, Retention copies, etc.
-  * The snap-manager will use kubernetes api for creating the snapshot and deleting the older snapshot
+  * The snap-manager will use Kubernetes api for creating the snapshot and deleting the older snapshot
   * A Kubernetes CronJob with desired schedule can be setup with the above container(snap-manager).

-## Desgin
+## High Level Design

-The usecases related to protecting data against application failures and recovering data from local snapshots can be achieved if the following primitives(API) are supported by the OpenEBS Volumes:
+The use-cases related to protecting data against application failures and recovering data from local snapshots can be achieved if the following primitives(API) are supported by the OpenEBS Volumes:
 - Create Snapshot
 - Delete Snapshot
 - List Snapshot